dg76/AppStoreReviewLib/README.md

     println("${entry.id.label}: ${entry.imRating.label}: ${entry.title.label}")
 }
 ```
 This will print all new reviews that have been written since the last time the program was run.
+For this purpose it saves
+all known review IDs into a derby database on each run.